PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 unchanged positive guard, while the following Concat-axis repair boundary remains fixed.

+The fallback NCHW Concat/Transpose/Conv-axis repair also has one complete counter and no cleanup-only path.
+Characterization requires the same stable zero and opt-in complete reconciliation result under its unchanged guard, with the following stale binary-layout repair fixed as the outer boundary.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to the same Reshape and records its `SHAPE`/`GATHER` prefix.
 After all direct